 Driving time Picton to Kaikoura 156 km / 97 miles, 2 hours

 It’s all about the journey today as you board the Interislander Cook Strait Ferry, which will transport you on a scenic cruise to Picton.
 Enjoy the coastal drive along the South Island’s East Coast to Kaikoura.
+As an important fishing port, Kaikoura is a mecca for seafood lovers.
+Local specialties include blue cod, paua (abalone) and of course crayfish (lobster).

 In the afternoon, experience a once-in-a-lifetime opportunity with a Whale Watch Scenic Flight to view the majestic Sperm Whales off the Kaikoura Coast.